AnandhuArjunan/AnandhuArjunan/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
-- 🎓 &nbsp; Working as a Software Developer.
+- 🎓 &nbsp; Software Developer.